Education

 All school districts in Dutchess County provide some level of busing.
 However, some districts only provide it for students who live beyond a certain distance from their school.
 Walking to school, though rare in most of our county, is a healthy way to start the day and has numerous other benefits (see sidebar).

-There are 72 public schools serving grades K-12 in Dutchess County (though a few schools share locations).
+There are 72 public schools serving grades K-12 in Dutchess County (a few schools share locations).
 Almost 40 percent of these (27 schools) are fairly walkable, with at least 20 percent sidewalk coverage; these include schools in the cities of Poughkeepsie and Beacon and most schools in villages.
 A similar amount (26 schools) have no sidewalks—these include schools in both suburban and rural areas.
 The remaining 19 schools have limited sidewalks, which often makes walking infeasible.

 Many of our schools were built in outlying areas, due in part to school siting policies that require large amounts of land.
 These locations often do not have sidewalks and are not close enough to clusters of housing to make walking to school a realistic option.